 Anderson requested permission to raise four chickens as part of a home-school project.
 After finding out it was against the law, Anderson sought out a way to change things.
 He presented his case to the Board of Aldermen in November.

-After sitting for a few weeks, the Board debated the chicken issue.
+After sitting for a few weeks, the Board .
 At the March 10 meeting, several members of the Board spoke out against the chickens based on concerns from residents.

 The Planning and Zoning Commission dealt the issues a serious blow at the April meeting.
-The Commission voted to recommend the Board of Aldermen deny the request.
-After that request, the Board debated the issue one more time at the April 14 meeting before finally voting down the Bill on Thursday.
+The Commission the Board of Aldermen deny the request.
+After that request, the Board debated the issue at the April 14 meeting before finally voting down the Bill on Thursday.